thatoddmailbox/awsipacl/README.md

 # awsipacl
 A web app that lets you manage the IPs of an EC2 Security Group.
+It runs as an AWS Lambda function behind an Amazon API Gateway, with usage low enough to effectively be free. (less than a cent per month)

 ## Setup
 ## Configuration